MetNetComp/DBgDel/README.md

 Execution:

 - The script's main block sets the folder path containing the CSV files and the output file path.
-- Calls the following in `Example_gene_deletion_data` file to test the entire process based on gene selection data on e_coli_core model:
+- Calls the following in `Example_gene_deletion_data` file to test the entire process based on gene deletion data on e_coli_core model:

 ```
 python Calculate_InitialG_e_coli_core.py